 The Shark Navigator actually collected the highest percentage in our test, picking up 96% of the hair that we laid out.
 This hair was spread evenly and pressed in a section of low-pile carpet, with each vacuum getting about four passes over each section to clean it.
 The next closest vacuum was the Dyson Ball Animal 2, collecting 94% of the hair.

 The Navigator is a fantastic value, offering a great performance at an awesome price.

-For those shopping on a budget that don't want to make any concessions on performance, the Shark Navigator is the clear choice.
+For those shopping on a budget and don't want to make any concessions on performance, the Shark Navigator is a great bet.
 This model is a particularly good choice for pet owners on its performance alone — without taking its price into consideration.
 This vacuum is capable of handling most common messes and is more than capable of keeping your floors nice and clean.